dwringer/cl-bst/README.md

 # cl-bst

 CL-BST is a generic typed binary-search-tree implementation and associated finite-map implementation made using template macros.
+To use, just load "bst.lisp" or "finite-map.lisp" (the latter will automatically load the former) and use the :bst or :fm/:finite-map package(s).
+NOTE: Because these data structures use custom-instanced types and structs, they will not operate properly outside of the lexical scopes in which they are instantiated.
+Attempting to access the structures in such a way may generate compiler warnings.

 ## MAKE-BST template macro:
 Create a typed binary search tree using a custom template tree type.